k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 A  [TDM Product](/articles/TDM/tdm_gui/05_tdm_gui_product_window.md) represents a system or application installed in a source or target environment.
 The list of possible product versions must be set on each TDM product.
 When adding a TDM Product to a TDM environment in the TDM GUI, the [product version must be set in the environment](/articles/TDM/tdm_gui/11_environment_products_tab.md#environment-product-window).

 The [TDM Execution Process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) sets the following Globals imported from the [TDM Library](04_fabric_tdm_library.md) for each LU.
-The product versions are based on the product's version on the task's environments:
+The product versions are based on the product's version of the task's environments:

 - **TDM_SOURCE_PRODUCT_VERSION**, populated by the product's version of the task's source environment.